imagej/imagej.github.io/pages/Adding_new_ops.md

   - Auto-generate your Op implementations using templates
   - Write unit-tests to ensure coverage of built-in methods for your Ops

-However, all of this is done in the core  project and could be deduced by careful study.
+However, all of this is done in the core {% include GitHub content="org=imagej|repo=imagej-ops|label=imagej-ops" %} project and could be deduced by careful study.
 If you do take the time to independently attempt any of these topics, consider documenting your experience and sharing it as a tutorial on this wiki.

 [Category:Tutorials](Category:Tutorials "wikilink")
 [Category:ImageJ2](Category:ImageJ2 "wikilink")